masonc15/token_count_cli/README.md

 # Token Count CLI

-`token_count_cli.py` is a Python command-line tool that calculates the token count in files within a directory, displaying a tree structure of folders and files within the specified directory, sorted by their token count.
-Its primary purpose is to quickly assess if a directory or repository's contents can be loaded into GPT-4 (which has a token limit of 8,000 tokens) by analyzing the cumulative token count.
-Furthermore, it helps identify any unnecessary files that might skew the token distribution, allowing you to make better decisions on excluding those files before loading the content into GPT-4.
+`token_count_cli.py` is a handy Python command-line tool that counts tokens in files across a directory and presents a clear tree structure, organized by token count.
+The main goal is to quickly determine if the contents of a directory or repository will fit within GPT-4's 8,000-token limit.
+By identifying files that might disproportionately contribute to the token count, you can decide which files to exclude before loading the content into GPT-4.

 ## Features